-Learning objectives Things Understand the sources and types of air pollution.
-Pens a Understand that air pollution is made up of particles of different sizes.
-Paper 3.
-Consider the effects of air pollution on health and the environment.
-Whitel 4.
-Consider some of the challenges in addressing the problem of air pollution.
-Poster Activity outcomes Poster Class activity about the natural and human-made sources of air pollution Activity on the effects of air pollution on the human body Consideration of the effects of air pollution on health and the environment hings you will need:
+Learning objectives 1.
+Understand the sources and types of air pollution.
+2. Understand that air pollution is made up of particles of different sizes.
+3. Consider the effects of air pollution on health and the environment.
+4. Consider some of the challenges in addressing the problem of air pollution.
+Activity outcomes Class activity about the natural and human-made sources of air pollution Activity on the effects of air pollution on the human body Consideration of the effects of air pollution on health and the environment Class discussion about the challenges of solving